-How To Get Rid Of White flies On Marijuana
+How To Get Rid Of Whiteflies On Marijuana

 What are whitefly?

-It is a flying insect that lives and reproduces in warm climates where the temperature is above 15 degrees Celsius and 35 degrees Celsius Temperatures below or above these parameters and the whitefly cannot survive.
-There are dozens of varieties of white fly but the most common in cultivation of marijuana is the species Trialeurodes vaporiorum.
-Its size is very small, between one and two millimetres.
-Its colour is whitish or yellowish.
+It is a flying insect that lives and reproduces in warm climates with temperatures above 15 degrees Celsius and 35 degrees Celsius Temperatures below or above these parameters, and the whitefly cannot survive.
+There are dozens of varieties of white fly, but the most common in the cultivation of marijuana is the species Trialeurodes vaporiorum.
+Its size is tiny, between one and two millimeters, and its color is whitish or yellowish.

-How whitefly affects your Marijuana plant?
+How does whitefly affect your Marijuana plant?

-How to detect whitefly on Marijuana plants?
+How to detect whitefly on marijuana plants?

 Preventing whitefly in crops of marijuana